What do Explore Buffalo docents do?

 - Classroom sessions will be held at First Presbyterian Church on Symphony Circle.

-- Field sessions for the specific tour training will take place on Delaware Avenue.
+- Field sessions for the specific tour training will take place downtown.

-- Explore Buffalo will notify all applicants regarding acceptance into the 2017 Spring Docent Training Program via email.
+- Explore Buffalo will notify all applicants regarding acceptance into the 2018 Winter Docent Training Program via email.
 Space is limited in the Docent Training Program.